01872 273750

 • Allocating the request to the most appropriate community early help service

-• If an Early Help service cannot be identified, every effort is made to signpost to other sources of support
+• If an early help service cannot be identified, every effort is made to signpost to other sources of support

 SEND Resources